Cullman County assistance programs.

 Operates an on site food pantry, and they will also occasionally provide emergency assistance for utilities and cooling bills.
-(256) 734-5632.
+Call (256) 734-5632.
 Bags of perishable and/or canned groceries may be given out as supplies last from the pantry.

 This non-profit acts as an advocate of the working poor and low income.
 Counselors are involved in working with public and private organizations, the state of Alabama government, city and county governments, and individuals and private donors who are concerned about eradicating poverty.
 Some of the financial assistance provided includes emergency energy bill assistance, emergency cooling assistance, rent assistance, and Home Energy Program (LIHEAP).
 In addition, they can refer people to programs that can help people get out of debt, and offer foreclosure prevention tactics.
 (256) 734-5170